Wrestlepalooza (2025): Reception

-The event received mixed to negative reviews from critics.
 ESPN writer Andreas Hale gave the event a C, calling the show "average", stating "The excellent Vaquer vs. Sky match saved this show from being truly average", while noting the rest of the card was underwhelming and fell short of expectations.

 Wrestling Observer Newsletter journalist Dave Meltzer rated the opening bout 2 stars, the tag team match 3.25 stars, the Women's World Championship match 4.25 stars, the mixed tag team match 3.5 stars, and the main event 3.75 stars.
+WON also awarded the event with the Worst Event of the Year 2025.

 Aftermath

 During the post-event show, Undisputed WWE Champion Cody Rhodes was confronted by World Heavyweight Champion Seth Rollins, setting up the men's WWE Crown Jewel Championship match at Crown Jewel, which WWE Chief Content Officer Paul "Triple H" Levesque subsequently confirmed.

 Raw

 Undisputed WWE Champion and defending Crown Jewel Champion Cody Rhodes opened the subsequent episode of Raw, only to be interrupted by his Crown Jewel opponent World Heavyweight Champion Seth Rollins, accompanied by his Vision stablemates (Bron Breakker, Bronson Reed, and Paul Heyman).
 In the ring they talked about their shared history, including their past feud in 2022, their alliance at WrestleMania XL, and Rhodes' undefeated record against Rollins.
 After their confrontation, as Rhodes was leaving, he was confronted on the entrance ramp by The Vision, but was left untouched.

 Jey Uso would defeat LA Knight following a distraction from The Vision.
 The Vision would attack Knight post-match much to Jey's indifference, leading to Jimmy Uso making the save.
 The Usos would defeat Breakker and Reed a week later in a tornado tag team match following interference from their cousin, the returning Roman Reigns.

 New Women's World Champion Stephanie Vaquer thanked the fans for their support.
 Raw General Manager Adam Pearce subsequently announced that she would face the WWE Women's Champion, later confirmed to be Tiffany Stratton, for the WWE Women's Crown Jewel Championship at Crown Jewel.